vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

  ```

 ### Interpolating Lasso segments
-interpolate_lasso_segments() splits the lasso line into a specified number of segments by interpolating points.
+interpolate_lasso_segments() splits the Lasso line into a specified number of segments by interpolating points.
  ```
     def interpolate_lasso_segments(self):
         """Interpolate points along the lasso to achieve the desired number of segments."""